Massachusetts family activities can keep kids entertained year-round

 Get everyone up close to fascinating animals from the wild

 This wonderful family place started as a small local attraction in 1905 with elephants, giraffes, zebras, pigmy hippopotami and sea lions.
 Today discover fascinating animals from around the world.
-Greater Boston’s only white-cheeked gibbon exhibit is here, home to monkeys, lynxes, snow leopards, Mexican gray wolves, river otters, and the mysterious capybara.
+Greater Boston’s only white-cheeked gibbon exhibit is here, home to monkeys, lynxes, snow leopards, Mexican gray wolves, river otters, a black bear and the mysterious capybara.
 See jaguars, cougars, coyotes, and Gila monsters at the Treasures of the Sierra Madre exhibit.
-Windows to the Wild offers macaws, flamingos, tamarins, and porcupines.
+Windows to the Wild offers macaws, flamingos, sloth and meerkat.
 Meet “Major,“ the polar bear that inspired the Zoo’s popular black bear exhibit.
 The Peacock Place Gift Shop has unique gifts and souvenirs while the Safari Grill offers kid-friendly food and there are plenty of outdoor tables where to enjoy your own picnic.

 185 Elm Street